servomac/apistar-from-scratch/tutorial/02-crud-api.md

     return Response({}, status=204)
 ```

-> Note: I have rewritten the view add_task with this recently introduced Response.
+> Note: I have also rewritten the view [add_task](/src/02-crud-api/project/views.py#L24) with this recently introduced Response.
 A POST to an API endpoint that is successfull should return a 201 status code and the created object.

 And now as an exercise, why you don't write your own method and routing to mark a task as completed?
 You can see our simple proposal in the final [source code of this chapter](/src/02-crud-api/project/views.py), method `patch_task`.